IterateFast-Labs/fission-docs/blog/why-centralized-data.md

-# Why Centralized Data Labeling will be a huge problem in AI?

 ---

-### Why Centralized Data Labeling Will Be a Potential Danger in AI's Future
+title: Why Centralized Data Labeling Will Be a Potential Danger in AI's Future
+date: 2025-01-07
+authors: daemonlee
+---

 The rapid evolution of artificial intelligence (AI) hinges significantly on the quality of data used for training models.
 However, centralized data labeling—where a few entities control the annotation and validation processes—poses significant risks to the development and deployment of robust AI systems.
 As AI becomes increasingly multi-modal, combining textual and visual modalities, the limitations of centralized labeling become more evident, threatening the very progress of the field.